Nic Seal and Mark Thompson attended the Chartered Institute of Building (CIOB) conference earlier this week.

 Building Tomorrow features a 5 minute report on Japanese knotweed and, in particular, how Environet can assist with removing the destructive plant, reported to be costing £165 million a year, from development land.
 The documentary features a landowner in Surrey, Nigel Sturgess, who has been spraying his land with herbicide over a 4 year period, without success.
 Environmental consultant Mark Stephenson from SLR Consulting explains the benefits of Environet’s patented Xtract™ method.
 Nic Seal of Environet discusses how the innovative machine separates the root system from the soil allowing the clean soil to be returned to site offering a much more cost-effective and eco-friendly solution.
-This approach includes a 10 year insurance backed guarantee underwritten at Lloyd’s.
+This approach includes a 10 year insurance backed guarantee underwritten by an A-rated insurer.
 Nic advocates, "In comparison to dig & dump you are probably looking at about a quarter of the price compared with taking vast quantities of soil to landfill."

 Please click here to view our segment.

 Chris Blythe, Chief Executive of CIOB comments “Building Tomorrow showcases the tremendous talent of everybody involved in construction as we all have a part to play in actually having a vibrant and valuable industry that makes a difference to our way of life.”